Are infrared heat applications good for the skin? - Difference between infrared light and infrared heat

 Good infrared cabins keep skin exposure low!
 As the skin's ability to absorb heat - even in healthy people - only increases with increasing blood circulation, low irradiance levels (approx. 40 mW/qcm) should be selected at the start of an application.
 Starting from this value, the intensity can then be increased step by step.

-Mild infrared heat applications can also be helpful for skin conditions such as neurodermatitis and psoriasis (apart from during acute flare-ups).
+Mild infrared heat treatments can also be helpful for skin conditions such as neurodermatitis and psoriasis (except during acute flare-ups).

 Summary